Holi is one of the most colorful and

 well as to strengthen their bonds.
 The festival brings the nation

-together as it is just not celebrated by Hindus but, also by the Sikhs,
+together, as it is not just celebrated by Hindus but, also by the Sikhs,

 discriminate against any section of the society and treats everyone